spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/supported-extension-scenarios/plugins-registration.md

 * multidimensional arrays
 * variables

-Multidimensional associative arrays are supported inside of the array_merge() up to 2 levels, but for its usage the wrapped functions MUST be used.
+Multidimensional associative arrays are supported inside of the `array_merge()` up to two levels, but to use them, you must use the wrapped functions.

 The following is an example of how to have multiple plugins registration with the merging plugins method call: